lilkyze/bachelor2021/README.md

  -  Neo4j Browser is where you can query and view the database.
  -  Neo4j bolt is the port which you can reach your database through API or in our case a   python driver.

-2. Download Neo4j python driver
+2. Download Neo4j python driver.
  -  pip install neo4j

 3. Configure database so that you can import csv quickly.